-- 100% online.
+- 100% remote.
 Online students will submit all work electronically in CFRM courses, and there is never a requirement that you come to the UW campus in Seattle.

 - Fixed dates, not on demand.
 Online students are enrolled in the same courses, doing the same work, and learning from the same lectures by the same instructors as the classroom section.
 That means that courses have regular meeting schedules between 8am and 8pm Pacific time, and assignments are due for all students on the same dates and times.